Bonn-Consulting-UG/web-components/README.md

 - [ ] skipLibCheck in TS Config skips all Typechecking in Libarys
 - [ ] Refactor Tabs
 - [ ] Look into SSR WebComponents
+- [ ] Rename Components file to the compoents name instead -> Readability in Editor